kvutien/Doc-Machu_Picchu_hacks/README.md

 The purpose of the agent is to gather a number of persons closest persons to the demander (for example Ms. *Lakshmi Devi*) and ask them to vote whether they agree or not with the actual need.
 Closeness is measured by the scalar distance of the embeddings.
 ![Knights of the Round Table](./images/3-round_table.jpg)

-# Lessons learned from the ETH Global hackathon *Agentic Ethereum*
+# Bonus: Lessons learned from the ETH Global 2025 hackathon *Agentic Ethereum*
 All the project descriptions are listed here (select event = *Agentic Ethereum*): https://ethglobal.com/showcase

 ## My analysis of the 10 Finalists: